gabeh33/HeapCorruptionVisualizer/README.md

 # HeapViewer
-Tool to view heap usage and detect corruption

-# HeapViewer

 This is a command line tool the uses PANDA to visualize heap usage of a target program and detect when a heap corruption attack is possible or has occurred.
 It is a fork of [lacraig2's pandaheapinspect](https://github.com/lacraig2/pandaheapinspect) with a few key differences:
 * The ability to analyze any target program that uses libc's malloc() function to allocate memory chunks